imatge-upc/memory-2016-fpv/README.md

 * Spatial data augmentation (SDA), 10 transformations per image: cetral crop, four corners and their correspondent x-axis flips.
 * Temporal data augmentation (TDA), similar temporal neighbours.

+## EgoMemNet

+You can download our best result, EgoMemNet, from [here](https://imatge.upc.edu/web/sites/default/files/projects/1634/public/egocentric/2016-egomemnet/EgoMemNet.caffemodel).

-## Software frameworks
+## Software framework

-Our paper presents two different convolutional neural networks trained with Caffe framework.

-The deep network was developed over [Caffe](http://caffe.berkeleyvision.org/) by [Berkeley Vision and Learning Center (BVLC)](http://bvlc.eecs.berkeley.edu/).
+The presented convolutional neural network was developed over [Caffe](http://caffe.berkeleyvision.org/) by [Berkeley Vision and Learning Center (BVLC)](http://bvlc.eecs.berkeley.edu/).
 You will need to follow [these instructions](http://caffe.berkeleyvision.org/installation.html) to install Caffe.

-## Technical acknowledgements
+## Technical support

 We would like to especially thank Albert Gil Moreno and Josep Pujal from our technical support team at the Image Processing Group at the UPC.